j4k0m/j4k0m.github.io/_posts/2024-6-3-Breaking a Banking Solution Hosted in JBoss Web Server.md

 I was tasked with testing a banking application.
 Despite numerous prior penetration tests, I was surprised by the extent of critical vulnerabilities and the insecure implementation of authorization.
 The mission extended over four days, yet I breached the server within the first few hours.
 I proceeded with the pentest in white-box mode.

-This series won't delve deeply into technical details.
+This blog won't delve deeply into technical details.
 Instead, it aims to narrate stories and highlight intriguing discoveries made during my missions.
 You may glean a few insights along the way.

 ## Good functionality, bad implementation